Download a printable version

 You can also use tools like Shopify POS or Vend to process payments on the day – with Veeqo retailers able to sync these sales and orders directly into their Veeqo account for easy tracking and reporting.

-Omnichannel retailing management tools
+Omnichannel strategy management tools

 Taking the plunge into omnichannel can create a multitude of moving parts in your business.
 And managing it all simply cannot be done manually.